 State Data Center - Agency for State Technology (AST) provides the department's limited data center and computer facilities services.
 The AST services consist of backup storage services, disk management services and open system network services.
 AST provides Unix Oracle Data Warehouse services to the division.
+This category

-This category was new in FY 2017-18.
-During the 2017 legislative session, a new category was used for the Agency for State Technology.
-Prior to this, funds for these services were appropriated in the category State Data Center - Agency for State Technology.
+(210003) was new in FY 2017-18; however, prior to that, funds for these services were appropriated in State Data Center - Agency for State Technology (category 210001).